timewave-computer/feels-model/docs/010_feels_mvp.md

 1. **Capital Efficiency**: One liquidity pool serves all functions (exchange, lending, exposure).
 2. **Natural Pricing**: (Conceptual - detailed fee model is a planned feature) Each parameter is intended to contribute independently to fees.
-3. **Composability**: The three parameters (`price`, `duration`, `leverage`) combine orthogonally.
+3. **Composability**: The three parameters (`price`, `Duration`, `Leverage`) combine orthogonally.
 4. **User Experience**: A single interface allows users to dial in exact exposure across all three dimensions.
 5. **Risk Clarity**: Each parameter conceptually maps to a specific risk type.
 6. **No Liquidations**: Exposure is bounded by collateral, positions cannot be forcibly closed.

 ## Mathematical Properties

-The tick system exhibits several elegant properties:
+The tick system exhibits the following properties:

 1. **Parameter Independence**: Each parameter affects exactly one monetary function
-2. **Risk Orthogonality**: `price` → liquidity risk, `duration` → credit risk, `leverage` → price risk
+2. **Risk Orthogonality**: `price` → liquidity risk, `Duration` → credit risk, `Leverage` → price risk
 3. **Fee Additivity**: Total fee is a product of individual parameter contributions
 4. **Collateral Scaling**: Leverage inversely affects effective collateral ratio
 5. **Bounded Loss**: Maximum loss = initial deposit (no liquidations possible)

 ## Conclusion

 The Feels Protocol MVP reduces all financial positions to a single type with three orthogonal parameters.
 This design maps the theoretical triangle model (exchange, lending, leverage) to practical implementation parameters (price, duration, leverage).
-The addition of the jitoSOL deposit layer provides baseline staking yields while the tick-based position system offers unprecedented composability and capital efficiency.
+The addition of the jitoSOL deposit layer provides baseline staking yields while the tick-based position system offers composability and capital efficiency.
 Users can access any combination of DeFi primitives through a single interface.